sbaechler/django-scaffolding/README.rst

 but make sure the element with the corresponding key does exist.
 Of course you can also assign an object to the FK field.

-To use the flickr library you need to have the Flickr API: http://stuvel.eu/flickrapi installed.
+To use the flickr library you need to have the Flickr API: http://stuvel.eu/flickrapi version 1.4.5 installed.

 Run the management command to create the data::